- Oops!Something went wrong.Please try again later.

-With the pandemic still going strong, many people are realizing they should be cleaning some regularly used items more than they have in the past.
-One example?
-Phones.
+Thanks to coronavirus, many people are realizing they should be cleaning some regularly-used items more than they have in the past.
+A good example: phones.

-It’s no secret that phones are dirty—research has found that they can carry a lot of different microbes that could make you sick, like Staphylococcus aureus and pseudomonas.
-Even more studies have discovered pathogens like streptococcus, MRSA and E. coli.
+It’s no secret that phones are dirty—research has found they can carry a lot of different microbes that could make you sick, like Staphylococcus aureus and pseudomonas.
+Even more studies have discovered pathogens like streptococcus, MRSA, and E. coli, on phones.
 And, of course, your phone, like other objects, can carry SARS-CoV-2, the virus that causes COVID-19.

 That raises a major question: How should you clean your phone?

-The CDC recommends steps for preventing the spread of COVID-19, including washing your hands with soap and water for at least 20 seconds, practicing social distancing and cleaning and disinfecting frequently touched surfaces regularly, like door handles, countertops and toilets.
-But the CDC doesn’t specify how to clean a delicate device like your phone.
+While the Centers for Disease Control and Prevention (CDC) recommends steps for preventing the spread of COVID-19, including washing your hands with soap and water for at least 20 seconds, practicing social distancing, and cleaning and disinfecting frequently touched surfaces regularly, like door handles, countertops, and toilets.
+But the CDC doesn’t specify say how to clean a delicate device like your phone.

 Apple recently released updated guidance on how to clean iPhones.
 The company says you should do the following:

 Unplug all cables and turn off your iPhone.